Citadel

-A citadel is the core fortified area of a town or city.
+A citadel is the most fortified area of a town or city.
 It may be a castle, fortress, or fortified center.
-The term is a diminutive of "city", meaning "little city", because it is a smaller part of the city of which it is the defensive core.
+The term is a diminutive of city, meaning "little city", because it is a smaller part of the city of which it is the defensive core.

 In a fortification with bastions, the citadel is the strongest part of the system, sometimes well inside the outer walls and bastions, but often forming part of the outer wall for the sake of economy.
 It is positioned to be the last line of defence, should the enemy breach the other components of the fortification system.
-The functions of the police and the army, as well as the army barracks were developed in the citadel.

 History

 3300–1300 BC

 Some of the oldest known structures which have served as citadels were built by the Indus Valley civilisation, where citadels represented a centralised authority.
 Citadels in Indus Valley were almost 12 meters tall.
 The purpose of these structures, however, remains debated.
 Though the structures found in the ruins of Mohenjo-daro were walled, it is far from clear that these structures were defensive against enemy attacks.
 Rather, they may have been built to divert flood waters.

-Several settlements in Anatolia, including the Assyrian city of Kaneš in modern-day Kültepe, featured citadels.
+Several settlements in Anatolia, including the Assyrian cities of Kaneš in modern-day Kültepe, featured citadels.
 Kaneš' citadel contained the city's palace, temples, and official buildings.
 The citadel of the Greek city of Mycenae was built atop a highly-defensible rectangular hill and was later surrounded by walls in order to increase its defensive capabilities.